mxchristian17/CanningParadiseOrengia/README.md

 1. Open your [Firebase console](https://console.firebase.google.com/)
 2. Select your created project
 3. Go to **Project settings** in the left panel
+4. Inside Your apps section select **</>** to create a web App
+5. Register the name of the app and select Register App button
+6. Click continue to console
-4. Scroll down until you see something like:
+7. Scroll down until you see something like:
 ~~~
 // Your web app's Firebase configuration
 const firebaseConfig = {